WebAssembly/website/README.md

 This site uses Jekyll plugins, so GitHub Pages will not build it automatically.
 To publish, check in manually built static site files to the `docs` directory.

 The static site should be configured to build to the `docs` directory.
 The `docs` directory is a special directory from which GitHub pages can publish directly.
-The naming convention is unfortunate given the confusing overlap with the site's own `docs` pages (output to `docs/docs`) which are themselves generated from the design docs submodule located at `design`.
+The naming convention is unfortunatly given the confusing overlap with the site's own `docs` pages (output to `docs/docs`) which are themselves generated from the design docs submodule located at `design`.

 ## What is the role of `_config.yml` and the custom Jekyll plugins?